 - Please do not blindly forward messages without first editing the content to be clear and concise and to take account of the new intended recipient(s).

-- Please avoid using attachments for simple information.
+- Please avoid using attachments for simple information that could be in the text of the email.

 - Please would Admin Staff / Committee Chairmen try to avoid duplication of circulations by both email and paper, or at least notify if paper copy will follow the email.